andrew/ultimate-awesome/README.md

 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-vibe-coding-tools](https://github.com/furudo-erika/awesome-vibe-coding-tools) - A Collection of Awesome Vibe Coding Tools.
-- [awesome-open-source-robotics](https://github.com/growbotics-ai/awesome-open-source-robotics) - A curated collection of high-quality, open-source robotics projects, tools, models, and resources.
-This repository highlights cutting-edge developments that inspire and advance the robotics community.
 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
 - [awesome-jwt](https://github.com/iamchathu/awesome-jwt) - ⚡️ A collection of awesome things regarding JSON Web Tokens.
 Feel free to contribute!.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.